Ecwid/ecwid-api-docs/includes/_webhooks.md

 ```

 Here's an example of implementing all of the above described guidelines and recommendations in order to process webhooks from Ecwid in the most efficient way.

-## Troubleshooting webhooks

-### Q: Webhooks to my endpoint are not delivered.
-Why?

-There are several factors that can prevent you from getting webhooks from Ecwid.

-**Application is not installed**

-When you are expecting a webhook from Ecwid after a certain event, please make sure that you have a registered app that has all webhook details specified.
-[More details](#setting-up-webhooks)

-**Application is missing the right webhook events**

-Webhooks in Ecwid are sent to an endpoint of an application only when event occurs and the application is set up for those webhook event types.
-Make sure that you specified webhook event types that you want to receive when setting up webhooks.
-[More details](#setting-up-webhooks)

-**Application is missing access scopes**

-Webhooks also depend not only on the event types specified for them, but also for access scopes that your application has.
-For example, if you want to receive webhooks about new orders, then your app must request `read_orders` access scope from a store.

-**Your endpoint is not responding to requests with 200 OK status**

-When an event occurs, Ecwid will immediately try to send a webhook to your endpoint.
-However, if it fails to respond with 200OK response status or it has errors in the response (from PHP code, for example).
-Ecwid will not be able to deliver this webhook to your endpoint, because it failed to accept it.

-**Ecwid can't access your endpoint**

-When [setting up webhooks](#setting-up-webhooks), make sure that your endpoint is publicly accessible by any resource (no local servers, etc.).
-This way, Ecwid services can successfully send and deliver POST requests to yoru endpoint.

-**Webhooks are added to an existing application**

-If you registered your app without webhooks functionality and added it later on, please make sure to reinstall the app for the changes to apply faster in Ecwid.

-If you made sure that all of the above steps are not concerning your case, please contact us and we will help you.